microbean/microbean-helm/README.md

 # Versioning

-The microbean-helm project's version number tracks the Helm and Tiller release it works with, together with a build number.
-For example, a microbean-helm version of `2.6.2.4` means that the Helm version it tracks is `2.6.2` and the build number is `4`.
+The microbean-helm project's version number tracks the Helm and Tiller release it works with, together with its own version semantics.
+For example, a microbean-helm version of `2.6.2.1.0.0` means that the Helm version it tracks is `2.6.2` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.0.0`.

 # Installation